zbw/pm20_web/about.en.md

 ---
-title: "Home | ZBW Press Archives"
+title: "Home"
-etr: home
+feedback-url: "about.en.html"
 fn-stub: about
 ---

 <div class="home">

 Historical press archives of ZBW.
 Inherited from the "Hamburgisches-Welt-Wirtschafts-Archiv" and the "Wirtschaftsarchiv" of the Kiel Institute for the World Economy.
-Partially digitized with funding from the German Research Foundation (DFG)
+Partially digitized with funding from the German Research Foundation (DFG).

 * [Persons archive](folder/pe/about.en.html)
 * [Companies/Institutions archive](folder/co/about.en.html)